lsasser919/GettingCleaningData/codebook.md

     Import the files in to R
-    Create a comprehensive single data set of those files Subset out the values containing mean and standard deviation in to a new dataframe Adjust the activity labels and create descriptive variable names Create a second dataset that is tidy
+    Create a comprehensive single data set of those files Subset out the values containing mean and standard deviation in to a new dataframe Adjust the activity labels and create descriptive variable names, remove abbreviations and spell them out to prevent confusion
+    Create a second dataset that is tidy

 The dataset includes the following files: